PhPeKe/grid/README.md

 # grid
-In a future world houses all have solar panels that produce energy.
-This energy has to be stored in batteries and for this batteries have to be placed and connected to houses.

-http://heuristieken.nl/wiki/index.php?title=SmartGrid
+Renewable energy is getting more and more important.
+In a (hopefully) not too distant future most houses will have solar panels that produce energy.
+The abundant energy then is fed into the grid and saved in batteries so it can be used when the sun is not shining.
+But because we live in a world where everything costs money the length of the cables should be optimized to save money.

+For more inforamtion about the case visit: http://heuristieken.nl/wiki/index.php?title=SmartGrid

+### The assignment was split into four parts:
+1. Connecting all houses to a battery in all districts
+2. Optimizing the connections
+3. Moving the batteries to optimize costs
+4. Placing different kinds of batteries with different price/capacity ratios

 ## Program usage
 To run this program flags can be used.

 usage: main.py [-h] [-d {1,2,3}] [-p] [-s {ascending,descending,random}]
                [-m {greedy,random}] [-sv {csv,verbose}] [-k KMEANSIT]
+               [-pt {a,b,c,d}]

 optional arguments:
-      -h, --help            show this help message and exit -d {1,2,3}, --district {1,2,3}
+  -h, --help            show this help message and exit

+  -d {1,2,3}, --district {1,2,3}
                         Specify the number of the district (1, 2, 3)

-      -p, --plot            Flag if plots should be made -s {ascending,descending,random}, --sort {ascending,descending,random}
+  -p, --plot            Flag if plots should be made

+  -s {ascending,descending,random}, --sort {ascending,descending,random}
                         Sort houses before connecting to specify which house should be connected first (ascending, descending,
                         random)

   -m {greedy,random}, --method {greedy,random}
                         Specify the method of initially assigning houses to batteries (greedy, random)

   -sv {csv,verbose}, --save {csv,verbose}
-                            Specify if and how districts should be saved -k, --kmeansIt        Number of iterations for kmeans
+                        Specify if and how districts should be saved

+  -k, --kmeansIt	Number of iterations for kmeans

+  -pt {a,b,c,d}, --part {a,b,c,d}
+                        Specifies until which part of the assignment the case should be solved

-To run it on district 1 with random sorting houses and a greedy way of connecting them while producing a plot and saving the district to a csv file the user would have to run
+To run it on district 1 completely with random sorting houses and a greedy way of connecting them while producing a plot and saving the district to a csv file the user would have to run

-    "main.py -d 1 -s random -m greedy -sv csv -p"
+    "main.py -d 1 -s random -m greedy -sv csv -p -pt d"

 Here a step-for-step overview of what we did with the project: